 The District's long-term debt that finances its capital projects include GO bonds that are backed by i) voter approved property taxes and ii) certificates of participation ("COPs") that are backed by the District's General Fund.
 All or a portion of the District's outstanding GO bonds and COPs are rated by Fitch Ratings (Fitch), Kroll Bond Rating Agency ("KBRA"), Moody's Investor Services ("Moody's) and Standard & Poor's (S&P).
 All rating agencies rate California school districts' COPs based primarily on the overall credit quality of a district's operations including governance, management, financial performance, liquidity position, etc. However, the rating agencies differ in their approach to rating a California school district's GOs.
-Fitch and KBRA focus primarily on the strength of the voter-approved property tax pledge and the District's tax base that provides the security for repayment whereas Moody's and S&P focus more on the District's GOs higher than Moody's and S&P.
+Fitch and KBRA focus primarily on the strength of the voter-approved property tax pledge and the District's tax base that provides the security for repayment whereas Moody's and S&P focus more on the District's general fund, financial management and operations.
+As a result, Fitch and KBRA rate the District's GOs higher than Moody's and S&P.